 Unified API vs Embedded iPaaS: Which One is Right for Your Use Case?

 As part of building your SaaS app, you have determined that you will need integrations with your customers' other apps.
-You've done some research, and it seems that a unified (universal) API or an embedded iPaaS might be the right starting point.
+You've done some research, and it seems a unified API (also called a universal API) or an embedded iPaaS might be the right starting point.

-They seem to have similar functionality but are not quite the same.
+These tools have similar purposes but are not quite the same.
 Does it matter?
 Is there an advantage to using one over the other?
 What are the similarities (and differences)?
 How do you know which one is right for your use case?

 We'll answer these questions and more in the following sections.